CarlosRomeroSanchez/openfast_3.0.0_multisupport/README.rst

 This repository contains a modified version of OpenFAST 3.0.0 in which the Subdyn module has been modified to include the two following features:

--   Multi-support Seismic foundation input motions at the base of the support structure. \[1\]
+-   Multi-support Seismic foundation input motions at the base of the support structure \[1\].
--   A dynamic soil-structure interaction model that employs a Simplified Lumped Parameter Model \[2\] to represent the lateral, vertical, rocking and torsional impedances of the foundation.  \[3\]
+-   A dynamic soil-structure interaction model that employs a Simplified Lumped Parameter Model \[2\] to represent the lateral, vertical, rocking and torsional impedances of the foundation \[3\].

 In order to be able to use these features, the following changes have been introduced into the OpenFAST input files: